ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

 The Line element is the main control element in the definition hierarchy.

-When Virtel receives a call in from a user, via their browser, it is targeted towards a particular port which is associated with a Line element.
+When Virtel receives a call in from a user, via their browser, it is targeted towards a particular IP port which is associated with a Line element.
 The Line element points to the default entry point and also identifies the listening port.

 |image70|